 What documents must be provided during the certification?

-Some documents are essential for a PEB Energy Certificate up to the performance of your building
+Certain documents are essential for a PEB Energy Certificate up to the performance of your building.

 The approved certifier draws up his report on the basis of his own visual findings.
 In an existing building, certain parameters necessary for the preparation of the EPB certificate cannot be observed directly when visiting the building.
 Thus, in the interest of the owner, it is therefore important to provide the certifier with as much acceptable evidence as possible, which may have a favorable impact on the “energy rating” of the residential building.